John Mollenkamp, Acting Director

 Motor Vehicle and Driver Licensing Division

-The Motor Vehicle and Driver Licensing Divisions administer Missouri’s laws that relate to titling and registration of motor vehicles, trailers, all-terrain vehicles, manufactured homes, and marine craft, and licensing drivers.
-These divisions consist of three bureaus.
+The Motor Vehicle and Driver Licensing Division administers Missouri’s laws that relate to titling and registration of motor vehicles, trailers, all-terrain vehicles, manufactured homes, and marine craft, as well as driver licensing.
+This division consists of three bureaus.

 License Offices Bureau

 The License Offices Bureau manages the operations of 183 license offices throughout the state.
 These local offices provide driver licensing and motor vehicle services to Missourians and are operated by individuals or businesses approved through the state of Missouri bid process.

 The Driver License Bureau issues, renews, suspends, revokes, and reinstates driver and nondriver licenses and driving permits.
 The bureau processes and maintains records relating to license issuance, traffic violation point assessments, and failure to appear in court for traffic violations, and also administers administrative alcohol and abuse and lose laws for alcohol/drug offenders.